 Avaza combines the key features of project management tools like Trello or Slite, alongside some good expense management features.
 Users can track time spent on a project either manually or in real time, which is a big need for agencies and consultants.

 The tool lets you create budget estimates for projects, then track spending as the project goes along.
 Expenses are assigned to the correct project and can be labeled non-billable where appropriate.

 Pros: Free trial lets you test most features; customisable depending on the project; combines lots of tools in one.

 Cons: No accounting features; may be too large for managing small projects.

 Conclusion: Know what you need - then go get it

-When it comes to spend management software, it helps to know what you’re after.
+When choosing a spend management solution, it helps to know what you’re after.

 If you’re a freelancer or small business owner, you’ll want something that’s simple and easy to use.
 If you’re a growing business or a large enterprise, chances are you’ll want something a little more comprehensive, with enough flexibility to suit your needs.

-Whatever you decide on, don’t hesitate to switch to using a spend management tool.
+Whatever you decide on, it’s time to take business spend management seriously.
 Not only will you save a lot of time and effort, you’ll also have a higher degree of certainty over where your funds are going.